danielmhair/angular-base-application/session-1-notes.md

 Session 1 Notes
 ================

+Keep in mind that we will not get through all these.
+In fact, we will simply go through each of these for an hour.
+It doesn't matter how far we get.
+The next session we have will continue from that point.
+But we will do these through projects to build an app.
+This is why we will cover how to use Chrome's console, debugging, and which app we want to focus on first.

 ## Overview
+- Learning through Chrome's console
+  1. Open Google Chrome
+  2. Press CTRL+SHIFT+I or right click anywhere on the page and click "Inspect Element"
+  3. Click on the "Console" tab
+- Debugging in Chrome or VS Code
+  1. Install Chrome extension for VS Code
+  2. Go to source => CTRL+P => type in file name => Create a debug spot
+  3. Press `F5` or click "Debug" => "Start Debugging"
+- Building your first application
+  - Decide which one (application that will cover most of these concepts)
+  - Separate app into multiple pieces/components.
+  - Describe next steps to learn
 - Understanding of current knowledge
 - Programming and the real world
   - Variable - Box with a label